Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 Depending on your choice, view the relevant subsection below.

-### **A. Images Route**
+### **3. Images Route**

-- (UI Browser) Locate the calibration images on your computer.
+1. (UI Browser) Locate the calibration images on your computer.
 Here, we import the images in the directory `{cloned-repo}/Calibration`.

 	![11 Calibration Images In Repo Calibration Folder](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/374b6226-9ff0-4dc3-9b01-f1597e776a69)

-- (UI Browser) Choose the folder to put the images in relative to the project's root directory, or click **Cancel** to place them in the default location `{project-root}/calibration/images/`.
+2. (UI Browser) Choose the folder to put the images in relative to the project's root directory, or click **Cancel** to place them in the default location `{project-root}/calibration/images/`.
 The script will automatically rename them in a format suitable for Bouguet Calibration Toolbox, e.g., from {img1.jpg, img5.jpg, ..., imgK.jpg} &rarr; {Image1.jpg, Image2.jpg, ..., ImageN.jpg}.

 	![11 Calibration Images Imported to Project Directory](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/8deecb57-6486-4891-b6f5-92848745faec)

-### **B. Video Route**
+### **4. Video Route**

-- (UI Browser) Locate the calibration video on your computer.
+1. (UI Browser) Locate the calibration video on your computer.
 The script will copy and auto-convert it to MP4 if it is in any other format.
 Here, we import the video in the directory `{cloned-repo}/Calibration/calibvid.mp4`.

 	![Calibration Video in Repository](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/e8e4590a-8cc0-4fae-9367-97c8849e0f98)